SabreTools/BinaryObjectScanner/Developer Guide.md

 | **Add and debug** | This starts getting into more serious territory.
 Creating a skeleton for the packer or protection that you want to add and then messing around in code is a great way to start seeing what sort of stuff the library can see that's not normally output.
 See the table below for extension properties and methods that you may use in addition to the models defined in `BinaryObjectScanner.Models`. |
 | **Hex Editor / External Programs** | As an advanced port of call, using a hex editor and external protection scanning programs (sometimes in conjunction) can help you get a better idea of the protection you're looking into.
 For example, **TheRogueArchivist** used that combination to narrow down the exact check for a very stubborn protection. |

-As noted above, `BurnOutSharp` has a few tricks up its sleeve, mainly in the form of `BinaryObjectScanner.Wrappers`.
+As noted above, `BinaryObjectScanner` has a few tricks up its sleeve, mainly in the form of `BinaryObjectScanner.Wrappers`.
 This library was written explicitly to make research and implementation as easy as possible, and as such, allows for a lot of very creative ways of finding protections.

 Below are all current extension properties along with a brief description.